IAmAPersson/HSharp/README.md

 ##Source code

 SOURCE.cs is the full source code for H#.
 You may edit and distribute the code according to the terms of the LICENSE.
 If you ever need to fix a bug, add on to H#, or just want to take a peek, SOURCE.cs is always there.
 It is the only file, so no need to worry about complex recompilation of edited code.

+##Tutorial

+HSharp Tutorial.txt is a work-in-progress full tutorial for H#.
+While it is not 100% complete, it covers most of the major ability.
+Later on, I'll reformat it and upload it to the website at http://iamapersson.github.io/hsharp/